 Forecasting global biological invasions for proactive biosecurity

 Which alien species pose the greatest invasion risks to the United Kingdom?
+What native species are at risk to biological invasions?
 Which regions are most vulnerable?

 Theoretical Ecology